ghc-proposals/ghc-proposals/proposals/0000-branch-prediction-hints.rst

 ~~~~~~~~~~~~~~~~~~

 All existing Core-to-Core passes (float-in, float-out, CSE, demand analysis,
-worker-wrapper, specialization, etc.) thread ``Maybe BranchWeights`` through
+worker-wrapper, specialization, etc.) preserve per-Alt weights unchanged.
-unchanged.
-This is mechanically achieved because ``Case`` alternatives are
+This is mechanically achieved because weights are colocated with their
-already manipulated as lists, and the weights travel alongside them.
+alternatives and travel alongside them.

 Switch lowering
 ~~~~~~~~~~~~~~~